 The right plan for you will depend on your individual circumstances, and whether you’re keen to retain ownership of your property, or if you’re happy to sell part of it.
 Learn more about home reversion plans in our article Home reversion – what is it and how does it work?

-Get equity release advice
+Get expert equity release advice

-Releasing equity from your home will reduce the value of any inheritance you might have planned to leave your loved ones.
+Releasing equity from your property will reduce the value of any inheritance you might have planned to leave your loved ones.
 It’s really important to inform them of your plans, and the implications of unlocking some of your property wealth, so they’re aware of the impact it may have on them.
 Some people use some of the equity they’ve released to provide their children or dependents with a ‘living inheritance’ if for example, they want to help them cover education costs, or put down a deposit on a property of their own.

 Some equity release plans allow you to ring-fence some of your property wealth so that you will be able to pass on a guaranteed amount to them when you die, known as an inheritance guarantee, so it’s worth considering this option if this is important to you.